Rensselaer Polytechnic Institute: Athletic facilities

-Religious clubs

-One of the religious clubs that can be found at Rensselaer Polytechnic Institute is RPI-Sage Hillel.
-This is a Jewish club that incorporates both Rensselaer Polytechnic Institute and Russell Sage College.
-Hillel club is a club that is part of a much larger international organization called Hillel International.
-Hillel's purpose is “Enriching the lives of Jewish students so that they may enrich the Jewish people and the world”, and their vision is for “a world where every student is inspired to make an enduring commitment to Jewish life, learning and Israel.”
-Hillel meets on Fridays at 6:30 for services and has several other activities throughout the week as decided on by the board of Hillel.

-Another religious club at RPI is Cru, which is a non-denominational Christian club that holds worship on Fridays from 7pm.
-There are other events throughout the week, such as a men's small group, a women's small group, a Saturday morning small group, and a book club.
-Cru club is part of an also much larger organization, and there are many such programs in schools across the country.
-Cru was originally founded in 1951 by Bill and Vonette Bright at Fuller Theological Seminary.
-Its values are faith, growth, and fruitfulness.
-Cru holds retreats several times a year and has many resources dedicated to helping people who are curious in the Christian faith.

 History of women

-Rensselaer Polytechnic Institute historically has always been a male dominated institute.
+Rensselaer Polytechnic Institute has historically been a male dominated institute.
 The first woman to apply to RPI applied in 1873, and her name was Elizabeth R. Bruswell.
-However, she did not attend as she was the only female to apply and it was suggested that she would not be accepted as it would not be comfortable for her as the only woman on campus.
+However, she did not attend as she was the only female to apply, and it was suggested that she would not be accepted as it would not be comfortable for her as the only woman on campus.
 For many years afterwards, the school continued to only allow admission to men.
 It wasn't until 1942 that women were welcome to enroll in classes at Rensselaer.

 First women

 Students

 Camilla (Trent) Cluett (Architecture), Elizabeth English (Biology), Helen Ketchum (Architecture), Lois Graham (Mechanical Engineering), and Mary Ellen Rathbun (Metallurgical Engineering) were the first women to enroll in 1942.
 Lois Graham and Mary Ellen Rathbun became the first to graduate on April 22, 1945.
 In addition, Antoinette A. Patti was the first woman to receive a master's degree from RPI in February 1947, in Chemistry.
 The first Doctoral Degree received by a woman at RPI was Reva R. G. Servoss in June 1954, in Chemistry as well.